antonycourtney/electron-cpp-addon/README.md

 ## Workaround

-We can get this to compile if we add the following fragment to `binding.gyp` in this addon project:
+We can get this to compile if we add the following fragment to `binding.gyp` in this project:

 ```
 "conditions": [